-Potassium.
 Another essential mineral in the electrolyte category is potassium.
 The human body needs potassium to help balance and control blood pressure.
-According to the US National Library of Medicine, your body also needs potassium to: build protein and muscle, break down and use carbohydrates, control the electrical activity of the heart, maintain normal body growth and control the acid-base balance within the body.
+According to the United States National Library of Medicine, your body also needs potassium to build protein and muscle, break down and use carbohydrates, control the electrical activity of the heart, maintain normal body growth and control the acid-base balance within the body.

 How can I get the recommended amount of potassium?
-The NIH states that average healthy adults need 4.7 grams (4,700 mg) of potassium each day.
-A few excellent sources of potassium include most dried fruits, avocadoes, beans and salmon.
+The NIH states that average healthy adults need 4.7 grams of potassium each day.
+A few excellent sources of potassium include most dried fruits, avocados, beans and salmon.

-Potassium supplements – take or skip?
+Potassium supplements — take or skip?
 If your idea of getting some extra potassium is a banana in the morning, then you might need a supplement.
-A medium-sized banana contains a little over 400 mg (0.4 grams) of potassium.
-While most people do get some potassium in their diets, it takes some serious intention to get all 4.7 recommended grams of the mineral each day from food sources.
-According to Medical News Today, less than two percent of people in the U.S. consume enough potassium.
+A medium-sized banana contains slightly more than 400 mg of potassium.
+While most people do get some potassium in their diets, it takes some serious intention to get all of the recommended 4.7 grams of the mineral each day from food sources.
+According to Medical News Today, less than 2 percent of people in the U.S. consume enough potassium.

 If you have healthy kidneys, it’s wise to consider taking a potassium supplement each day.
 However, it’s advisable to consult with your medical professional before beginning potassium supplementation.
 Too much potassium can be particularly dangerous for people with kidneys that aren’t fully functional.

-Magnesium.
-Another mineral that’s both an electrolyte and an alkaline earth metal (like calcium) is magnesium.
+Another mineral that’s both an electrolyte and an alkaline Earth metal like calcium is magnesium.
 According to the U.S. National Library of Medicine, magnesium is needed for more than 300 biochemical reactions in the body.
 Among other functions, magnesium strengthens our immune systems, helps us maintain muscle and nerve functions, regulates our blood sugar levels and keeps the heart beating steadily.
-Recent studies indicate that dietary magnesium can also help alleviate migraine headaches, prevent adult onset diabetes, and promote good mental health.
+Recent studies indicate that dietary magnesium can also help alleviate migraine headaches, prevent adult-onset diabetes and promote good mental health.

 How can I get the recommended amount of magnesium?
-Most adult males need 400-420 mg of magnesium each day.
-Women need less – between 310-320 mg per day.
-Dietary magnesium can be found in pumpkin seeds, peanuts, sunflower seeds, cocoa powder, dark leafy greens (particularly cooked spinach) and avocadoes.
-Big bonus: you can get 16% of your magnesium needs by indulging in a one ounce square of very dark chocolate.
-Get the remaining 84% of magnesium your body needs by eating at least one big salad each day, topped with all sorts of seeds and avocado slices.
+Most adult males need 400 to 420 mg of magnesium each day.
+Women need less — between 310 and 320 mg per day.
+Dietary magnesium can be found in pumpkin seeds, peanuts, sunflower seeds, cocoa powder, dark leafy greens — particularly cooked spinach — and avocados.
+One big bonus: you can get 16 percent of your magnesium needs by indulging in a 1-ounce square of very dark chocolate.
+Get the remaining 84 percent of magnesium your body needs by eating at least one big salad each day, topped with seeds and avocado slices.